BunnyTeddy/Blasko---Stacks-AI-Assistant/PITCH_SCRIPT.md

 ### **Q: How do you address the security concerns you cited in the problem statement?**
 **A:** "Security is implemented through several mechanisms: integration with established wallet providers that handle key management, mandatory user confirmation for all transactions, no custody model so we never hold funds, and educational features through our knowledge base to help users identify legitimate interactions."

-### **Q: What was your survey methodology?**
+### **Q: What was your research methodology?**
-**A:** "We conducted a convenience sample survey of 67 university students, receiving 17 responses representing a 25% response rate.
-We acknowledge this is a limited sample size.
-The survey asked about DeFi experience, perceived barriers, and security concerns.
-Results aligned with published research on DeFi adoption barriers."
+**A:** "We employed a two-stage mixed-methods approach.
+Stage 1: Quantitative survey of 67 university students, receiving 17 responses (25% response rate).
+We acknowledge this is a limited sample.
+Stage 2: We selected 3 respondents for qualitative 5-minute interviews to understand barriers more deeply.
+The interview insights revealed that users want to participate but lack guidance—this 'aha moment' directly informed our solution design.
+Results from both stages aligned with published DeFi adoption research."

 ---